Ring class fields and a result of Hasse: Generalizations for integers with cubic norms

 When $u$ is a fundamental unit (so that $n=\pm1$), it follows from Theorem 6.1 that $v \in M$ if and only if $u \in P_d$.
 Theorem 7.3 shows that this equivalence holds for a more general set of $u$ under the condition that the class number $h(d)$ is not a multiple of $3$.
 We conjecture that the condition on the class number can be dropped.
 The proof of Theorem 7.3 depends on the following two lemmas.

 \begin{lem} Let $u \in S_d$.
 Then the principal ideal $(u)$ factors in $\OO(d)$ as

-where $\A$ and $\QQ$ are ideals, and $q$ is a squarefree integer with $q=N(\QQ)$, where each rational prime factor of $q$ splits in $\OO(d)$. \end{lem} \begin{proof} Since $n^3 = N(u)=uu'$, the norm of each prime ideal factor of $(u)$ is a prime dividing $n$.
-For such a prime $p$, we proceed to investigate the ``$p$-part" of the ideal factorization of $(u)$.
+where $\A$ and $\QQ$ are ideals, and $q$ is a squarefree integer with $q=N(\QQ)$, where each rational prime factor of $q$ splits in $\OO(d)$. \end{lem} \begin{proof} Let $\p$ be a prime ideal factor of $(u)$ lying above a rational prime $p$, so that for some $e \ge 1$, $\p^e || (u)$.
+We will use the term ``$p$-part" of $(u)$ to denote the contribution of the ideals above $p$ to the ideal factorization of $(u)$.
+As $u \in S_d$, we can write $n^3 = N(u) = u u'$, where $u'$ is the conjugate of $u$ in $\OO(d)$.